-Your Pro Tools TDM cards will differ depending on your system configuration.
+Pro Tools TDM cards differ depending on the system configuration.
 Card components for each configuration are listed below.

 If you are installing an expanded system in your computer, or using an Expansion Chassis to add additional cards to your system, refer to the Expanded Systems Guide included with your Pro Tools system.